Selectively Answering Ambiguous Questions: Conclusion

 \section{Conclusion}

 We investigate the calibration of large language models, extending prior work by distinguishing uncertainty about the answer (epistemic uncertainty) from uncertainty about the meaning of the question (denotational uncertainty).
 We propose a disambiguate-and-answer paradigm, where the model first attempts to rephrase the question before providing its answer.
 This paradigm enables straightforward techniques for quantifying model confidence by counting the frequency of answers within repeated samples from the language model.
 These sample-based confidence metrics are particularly effective for ambiguous questions, and are significantly better calibrated than traditional likelihood-based measures and self-verification.
+For ambiguous questions, the proposed method is similar to calibration through self-consistency.